Piera Degli Esposti

 Piera Degli Esposti (12 March 1938 – 14 August 2021) was an Italian actress.
 She appeared in more than 70 films and television shows from 1966 to 2020.
-In 2009, she won the David di Donatello for Best Supporting Actress for her role of Mrs. Enea in Il Divo.
+In 2009, she won the David di Donatello for Best Supporting Actress for her role of Mrs. Enea in Il divo.
+Degli Esposti co-wrote Marco Ferreri's 1983 film The Story of Piera, which was based on a book-length conversation with writer Dacia Maraini about Degli Esposti's own life, childhood and coming of age experience in Post-War Italy.